This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 systems to the data warehouse are actually complicated background processes known as extract, transform, and load

-Integrate.io, to extract data from one system that uses one format, transform it into
+(ETL) that extract data from one system in one format, transform it into the format used by another system

-the format used by another system (cleaning up and standardizing the data along the way), and then load it into that
+(cleaning up and standardizing the data along the way), and then load it into that other system.
+This is complicated

-other system.
-Second, there are not only arrows from each system to the data warehouse, but arrows between many of the
+only arrows from each system to the data warehouse, but arrows between many of the other systems too, representing

-other systems, too, representing background jobs, event-based communication, and so on.
-All of this falls into the
+background jobs, event-based communication, and so on.
+All this falls into the realm of asynchronous processing,

-realm of asynchronous processing, which is the topic of the next section.
+which is the topic of the next section.

 Asynchronous Processing: Queues and Streams